nnifler/magnetic-soft-robots/tests/manual tests/gui/test GUI - Select strength of magnetic field.md

     1. Check whether a sub widget with the name "Magnetic Field Settings" is visible in the simulation tab upon application start.
 3. **Window check**
     1. Slider for Strength Adjustment
-        1. Verify an input field with the label `Magnetic Field Strength` is shown.
+        1. Verify an input field with the label `Magnetic Flux Density` is shown.
         2. Invalid input is restricted to ensure only values between 0 and 5.0000 are allowed (excluding negative numbers, non-numeric characters, except comma or dot).
         3. Verify the unit `T` is shown after the input field
         4. Verify a slider from `0 T` to `5 T` is shown.